advisors-excel-llc/angular-datafree/README.md

 If you want to use your own template for the page, rather than the default one provided, simply do the following:

+Please refer to the `views/datafree-pager.html` file for reference.
+The `DatafreePagerDirectiveController` is available via the `$pager` variable in the template.

 ```js
 // If you want to load from a string value
 angular.module('myApp', ['ae.datafree'])